Are you curious about what is a good NPS score for SaaS companies? Well, so were we, which is why we went on a quest to find that benchmark for you.

 Let’s have a look at an NPS study conducted by FYI on document apps.
 They found that the common pain point for all the users of these document apps was poor document organization.

-Ironic considering that was what they were built for, but shows if an issue continues unaddressed for years, your users will speak out.
-(They will also bad mouth you to your competitors.)
+Ironic considering that was what they were built for.
+This shows if an issue continues unaddressed for years, your users will speak out (they will also bad mouth you to your competitors).

-You should now know if your NPS is relatively good, great, or if you have a lot of work to do.
-(If you still don’t know your NPS – why not sign up for a free Userpilot trial and find out?)
+You should now know if your NPS is relatively good, or great, or if you have a lot of work to do.
+If you still don’t know your NPS, why not sign up for a free Userpilot trial and find out?

-The problem is that many organization only use their NPS score to give high fives around the boardroom or chastise their product mangers.
+The problem is that many SaaS companies only use their NPS score to give high fives around the boardroom or chastise their product managers.

-The survey is time-consuming to implement and then your left with all this data and don’t know what to do with it.
+The survey is time-consuming to implement and then you’re left with all this data and don’t know what to do with it.

 It’s like putting a magnet on a compass.
 You keep spinning around in circles unable to pick a direction for where to direct your resources.

-That is why you need a tool to collect the data in a thoughtful and organized way, conduct a follow up qualitative survey (to find out why some of your users are happy and the others are not) and combine those insights with your product usage analytics.
+That is why you need a tool to collect the data in a thoughtful and organized way, conduct a follow-up qualitative survey (to find out why some of your users are happy and others are not), and combine those insights with your product usage analytics.

-- Better response rates- Users more likely to answer honestly in the moment
+Better response rates – users more likely to answer honestly at the moment

 While email is the most common method, in-app NPS surveys are becoming more and more popular.
 Here’s how you can create in-app surveys with Userpilot.

 You can design their look and feel to match your brand and be less intrusive.

-You can decide when your survey will appear based on specific domains, pages or your user segments.
+You can decide when your survey will appear based on specific domains, pages, or user segments.
 Maybe you would like to find out what a particular set of new users think of your product.

-The easiest way to cross-reference your NPS data with your user behavior is to use a tool with an interactive dashboard, like the one from Userpilot below.
+The easiest way to analyze quantitative NPS data is to use a tool with an interactive dashboard, like the one from Userpilot below.

 You will also want to track how your overall NPS score changes throughout each quarter.

-Step 3: Use the data to create in-app experiences that will change your user’s opinion
+Use the data to create in-app experiences that will boost customer satisfaction

 Here are a few important considerations:

-- Dedicate your time to improving your product for a specific survey segment.
-Converting passives into promotors, marketing your product aggressively to your promotors, shifting your detractors into passives.
+Dedicate your time to improving your product for a specific survey segment.
+Converting passives into promotors, marketing your product aggressively to your promotors, and shifting your detractors into passives.